pablodecm/phd_thesis/src/105_chapter_5.md

 so the combination with the smallest mass difference is taken.
 Alternative decay candidates selection and pairing techniques were considered and tested.
-The fact that the chosen procedure does not explicitly use the mass of the Higgs boson made it very effective to avoid conditioning also the distributions of the background processes.
+The fact that the chosen procedure does not explicitly use the mass of the Higgs boson makes it very effective to avoid conditioning also the distributions of the background processes.
 The aforementioned procedure correctly pairs the jets to form Higgs candidates in approximately 54\% of the events.
 The distribution of ${\Delta M}_{(\textrm{H}_1,\textrm{H}_2)}$ and $M_{\textrm{H}_1}$ versus $M_{\textrm{H}_2}$ is shown in [Figure @fig:pair_mass].
-To distinguish between the two Higgs candidates during the rest of this chapter, leading Higgs $\textrm{H}_1$ will used for the reconstructed Higgs candidates with the largest invariant mass while trailing Higgs $\textrm{H}_1$ for the other candidate.
+To distinguish between the two Higgs candidates during the rest of this chapter, the term leading Higgs $\textrm{H}_1$ will be used for the reconstructed Higgs candidates with the largest invariant mass while trailing Higgs $\textrm{H}_1$ for the other candidate.